INTERESTING FACTS ABOUT NEPTUNE !!!

-Neptune is the windiest planet in the Solar System.
+Neptune is the eight, and farthest-known planet from the Sun.

 Jupiter, Saturn, Uranus and Neptune are know as the Outer Planets.

 Neptune and Uranus are known as distant twins, however, looks hide many differences.

 Neptune, Uranus, Jupiter and Saturn are know as the four Gas Giants.

 Neptune’s atmosphere is made up of hydrogen, methane and helium.
 These components, especially methane, are what give the planet its blue color.